 A hip fracture is a break in the upper part of your thighbone.
 It may include the top of the shaft, the neck, or the head.

 During your hip pinning, your surgeon will make a cut (incision) in your skin to reach the broken bone and put the pieces back in place.
-Once your surgeon has put the pieces back in the right place, he or she will use pins or screws to hold them together.
-Your surgeon also might use a metal plate to help reinforce the broken area.
+Once your surgeon has put the pieces back in the right place, they will use pins or screws to hold them together.
+Your surgeon also might use a metal plate or nail to help reinforce the broken area.

 You might need a hip pinning if you have had a broken hip.
 Hip fractures often must be fixed with surgery.
 Depending on the type and complexity of your break, as well as your health, you may need either a hip replacement or a hip pinning.